How to manage your career in times of uncertainty

 Times of uncertainty impact us all

-My email box has been flooded with enquiries from clients asking how “Brexshit” as I call it, will impact them.
+In 2016, my email box was flooded with enquiries from clients asking how “Brexshit” as I call it, will impact them.
+Today, the content is around #COVID-19.
 The answer is noone knows at this point, but eventually some type of calm and compromise will emerge as it always does.
-Official statements will be made about any impact this will have on the free movement of labour and employee rights.
-There are unlikely to be any significant changes in the short term.
-Already some players have made statements to project calm.
-But there is always collateral damage and it’s important in times of uncertainty to be prepared and in the best position to face whatever may hit us.
+Official statements are made about any impact this will have on the free movement of labour, job losses, economic downturn and employee rights.
+With Brexit there were few significant changes in the short term and key players made statements to project calm.
+The Corona pandemic is different as we go into lockdowns and quarantines where the impact is visible, frightening and immediate.
+People are dying.
+There is always collateral damage for the workplace and it’s important in times of uncertainty to be prepared and in the best position to face whatever may hit us and our careers.
 There can also be opportunity.

 In 2012 I wrote a post called “Are you ready for a professional emergency landing“.
 The main criteria are still valid today.
 It’s all about being prepared and setting up some best practises to cope with any potential emergencies.